-Blackdown Education Partnership aims to ensure that:
+The Castle School aims to ensure that:

-- ➤ A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children in all its schools - > The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too - > Staff, parents and carers are aware of the identity of the designated teacher, how to contact them and what they are responsible for - > The nominated Safeguarding Link Governor ensures that the needs looked-after children in all its schools are taken into account at a school management level and to support the Designated Teacher.
+A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children in school.

+The Designated Teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too.

+Staff, parents and carers are aware of the identity of the Designated Teacher, how to contact them and what they are responsible for.

+The nominated Safeguarding Link Governor ensures that the needs of looked-after children in The Castle School are considered at a school management level and supports the Designated Teacher.